QuitCarbon/hpp-website/README.md

 ## Access (so others can update the site)

 - Ensure collaborators have write access to this repo.
-In particular, add Cooper with at least write permission so they can push PRs.
+In particular, add user with at least write permission so they can push PRs.
-- Path: Repo → Settings → Collaborators and teams → Add people → invite Cooper's GitHub username.
+- Path: Repo → Settings → Collaborators and teams → Add people → invite user's GitHub username.

 ## Troubleshooting